 He received his B.S.
 Degree in Ornamental Horticulture at Delaware Valley College.
 He was an advisory board member and adjunct professor for the Horticulture department at Bergen Community College in New Jersey.

-David is widely known from his radio show “The Gardening Guru” on WGHT 1500 AM, and was also heard regularly on Martha Stewart's Sirius Radio program "Morning Living".
+David is widely known from his radio show “The Gardening Guru” on WGHT 1500 AM for 25 years, and was also heard regularly on Martha Stewart's Sirius Radio program "Morning Living".
 He is a horticultural consultant on his Internet Web page,www.thegardeningguru.com.

 He lectures at garden clubs, organizations and flower shows communicating his love of gardening and belief in an organic, common sense approach.
 David also visits homeowners for personalized, site-specific consultations.
 For more information concerning lectures or consultations, please e-mail him at firstname.lastname@example.org .